-For several agents (e.g., 4-aminobiphenyl, bis(chloromethyl)ether, diethylstilboestrol, melphalan, 8-methoxypsoralen (methoxsalen) plus ultra-violet radiation, mustard gas and vinyl chloride), evidence of carcinogenicity in experimental animals preceded evidence obtained from epidemiological studies or case reports.
+For several agents (e.g., aflatoxins, 4-aminobiphenyl, bis(chloromethyl)ether, diethyl-stilboestrol, melphalan, 8-methoxypsoralen (methoxsalen) plus ultra-violet radiation, mustard gas and vinyl chloride), evidence of carcinogenicity in experimental animals preceded evidence obtained from epidemiological studies or case reports.
 Information compiled from the first 41 volumes of the LARC Monographs (Wilbourn et al., 1986) shows that, of the 44 agents and mixtures for which there is sufficient or limited evidence of carcinogenicity to humans (see p.
-26), all 37 that have been tested adequately experimentally produce cancer in at least one animal species.
+26), all 37 that have been tested adequately produce cancer in at least one animal species.
 Although this association cannot establish that all agents and mixtures that cause cancer in experimental animals also cause cancer in humans, nevertheless, in the absence of adequate data on humans, it is biologically plausible and prudent to regard agents and mixtures for which there is sufficient evidence (see p.
-26) of carcinogenicity in experimental animals as if they presented a carcinogenic risk to humans.
+27) of carcinogenicity in experimental animals as if they presented a carcinogenic risk to humans.
+The possibility that a given agent may cause cancer through a species-specific mechanism which does not operate in humans, see p.
+28, should also be taken into consideration.

-The nature and extent of impurities or contaminants present in the agent or mixture being evaluated are given when available.
+The nature and extent of impurities or contaminants present in the chemical or mixture being evaluated are given when available.
 Animal strain, sex, numbers per group, age at start of treatment and survival are reported.

-Experiments in which the agent or mixture was administered in conjunction with known carcinogens or factors that modify carcinogenic effects are also reported.
-Experiments on the carcinogenicity of known metabolites and derivatives may be included.
+Other types of studies summarized include: experiments in which the agent or mixture was administered in conjunction with known carcinogens or factors that modify carcinogenic effects; studies in which the end-point was not cancer but a defined precancerous lesion; and experiments on the carcinogenicity of known metabolites and derivatives.

-For experimental studies with mixtures, consideration is given to the possibility of changes in the physicochemical properties of the test substance during collection, storage, extraction, concentration and delivery.
-Either chemical or toxicological interactions of the components of mixtures may result in nonlinear dose-response relationships.
+For experimental studies of mixtures, consideration is given to the possibility of changes in the physicochemical properties of the test substance during collection, storage, extraction, concentration and delivery.
+Chemical and toxicological interactions of the components of mixtures may result in nonlinear dose-response relationships.

-An assessment is made as to the relevance to human exposure of samples tested in experimental systems, which may involve consideration of: (i) physical and chemical characteristics, (ii) constituent substances that indicate the presence of a class of substances, (iii) the results of tests for genetic and related effects, including genetic activity profiles, DNA adduct profiles, oncogene expression and mutation and suppressor gene inactivation.
+An assessment is made as to the relevance to human exposure of samples tested in experimental animals, which may involve consideration of: (i) physical and chemical characteristics, (ii) constituent substances that indicate the presence of a class of substances, (iii) the results of tests for genetic and related effects, including genetic activity profiles, DNA adduct profiles, proto-oncogene mutation and expression and suppressor gene inactivation.
+The relevance of results obtained with viral strains analogous to that being evaluated in the monograph must also be considered.